-The Board of Trustees ensures that our schools contributes to inter-agency working, in line with statutory and local guidance.
+The Board of Trustees ensures that our schools contribute to inter-agency working, in line with statutory and local guidance.
 It ensures that information is shared and stored appropriately and in accordance with statutory requirements.

-The Board of Trustees ensures that all staff members undergo safeguarding and child protection training at induction and that it is then regularly updated.
+The Board of Trustees ensures that all staff members undergo safeguarding and child protection training at induction and that it then regularly updated.
 All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe.

-The Local Governing Body and Board of Trustees ensures our pupils are taught how to keep themselves safe (including online) through teaching and learning opportunities as part of a broad and balanced curriculum.
+The Local Governing Body and Board of Trustees ensure our pupils are taught about safeguarding (including online safety) through teaching and learning opportunities as part of a broad and balanced curriculum.
 From September 2020, our school will work in accordance with new government regulations which make the subjects of Relationships Education (for primary age pupils) and Relationships and Sex Education (for secondary age pupils) and Health Education (for all pupils in state-funded schools) mandatory.